Kurt Aepli: Life

 Aepli completed his education as a silversmith at the School of Applied Arts (today, the Berufschule für Gestaltung) in Zurich between 1934 and 1939.
 Due to the mobilization of the Swiss military during World War II, he went straight on to four years of active duty.
 In 1942, he took the position of head designer in the studio of Meinrad Burch-Korrodi, and before long he developed the signature style by which both the jewelry and particularly the ecclesiastical implements he designed can be recognized.
-He left his mark as a trailblazer of Christian sacral art in Switzerland during the second half of the 20th century, about the same time as the church builder and designer Fritz Metzger and the painter Ferdinand Gehr, both of whom he held in high esteem.
-It is hardly coincidental that Aepli's creative output peaked during the period of expectation that was associated with the Second Ecumenical Council of the Vatican, 1962 to 1965.
-There is little doubt that the economic boom following the Second Eorld War had been good for the jewelry trade, because when Christoph Trudel took over the business from Meinrad Burch in 1967, Aepli was so soundly established that the creative freedom granted by Trudel Juwelier was practically without limit.
+He left his mark on Christian sacral art in Switzerland during the second half of the 20th century, about the same time as the church builder and designer Fritz Metzger and the painter Ferdinand Gehr.
+Aepli's creative output peaked during the period of expectation that was associated with the Second Ecumenical Council of the Vatican, 1962 to 1965.
+The economic boom following the Second World War had been good for the jewelry trade, because when Christoph Trudel took over the business from Meinrad Burch in 1967.
+Aepli was established and given creative freedom by Trudel Juwelier.
 Between 1946 and 1980, Aepli was a member of the Swiss Work Federation (Schweizerischer Werkbund, or SWB), an association dedicated to the debate of creative issues and the development of design.
-Like so many successful creative minds of the 1930s, the Zurich School of Concrete and Constructive Art made a profound impression.
-Artists like Johannes Itten, Max Bill and Richard P. Lohse, but also the Bauhaus were each of most apparent influence throughout Aepli's entire career.
+The Zurich School of Concrete and Constructive Art made an impression.
+Artists like Johannes Itten, Max Bill and Richard P. Lohse, but also the Bauhaus were apparent influences throughout Aepli's entire career.